VERITAS-Observatory/V2DL3/README.md

 Further options are:

-- `--interpolator_name [KNeighborsRegressor|RegularGridInterpolator]`: select the interpolator used to interpolate the IRFs at run parameters values outside the IRF axes range.
+- `--interpolator_name [KNeighborsRegressor|RegularGridInterpolator]`: select the interpolator used to interpolate the IRFs values.
 The default is `KNeighborsRegressor`, which allows to robustly interpolate from a irregular grid of IRFS.
 - `--save_multiplicity`: write telescope multiplicity as `EVENTTYPE` keyword.
 - `--instrument_epoch [epoch]`: write instrument epoch as `INSTRUME` keyword.
 - `--db_fits_file [db_fits_file]`: copy run information (e.g., weather, L3 rates) from DB fits file into header information.
 Requires access to DB fits files.